 - promoting the use of risk management techniques within Australian Government departments and agencies

 - promoting best practice in fraud control, including the development of fraud standards and guidelines

 - providing advice on fraud control to the Australian Government.

 This department has no investigatory role and does not investigate fraud, except for certain instances of fraud against the department.

 The Australian Federal Police has primary law enforcement responsibility for investigating serious or complex fraud against the Commonwealth (Commonwealth crimes).

 For more information, visit the Reporting fraud page or the Report a crime page on the Australian Federal Police website.

-If you are an investigator for a Commonwealth agency or a body established under the Commonwealth Authorities and Companies Act 1997, you can apply for membership of the Commonwealth Fraud Control Online Community.
-The site contains a range of materials to support consistent fraud investigations across the Commonwealth and is secure to the ‘UNCLASSIFIED: Sensitive’ and ‘UNCLASSIFIED: For Official Use Only’ levels.
+If you are an investigator or fraud control officer for a Commonwealth entity, you can apply for membership of the Commonwealth Fraud Control Online Community.
+The site contains a range of materials to support consistent fraud investigations across the Commonwealth and is secure to the ‘UNCLASSIFIED: Sensitive' and ‘UNCLASSIFIED: For Official Use Only' levels.